mallibone/mallibone.github.io/_drafts/2021-06-XX-Running-your-cross-platform-NET-scripts.md

 This is quite a bit faster than invoking our script with FSI.
 If we now copy and paste the entire content of our folder to our scripts folder.
 We use it just like a script file, but with much quicker execution times.

-Conclusion
+## Conclusion

-Writing scripts is fun, but using them on a daily bases requires some thoughts and effort into how difficult it will be to use the scripts when going forward.
+Writing scripts is fun, but using them on a daily bases requires some thought and effort into how easy it will be to use the scripts when going forward.
 So be sure you have a place where you put your everyday helpers and make use of aliases for those scripts you run over and over.

 Another aspect of scripting is execution time.
 For most scripts I write taking the FSI hit is not that big of a deal, since I am running only once in a while.
 But when startup time becomes crucial, moving your scripts to console apps might be a good option.
 Though everything comes at a cost.
 When moving to compiled helpers, making changes will involve a few more steps.